Connecting to databases that support ODBC from Python with mxODBC

 Easysoft ODBC drivers have been tested with:

-These instructions are for Unix users.
+These instructions are for Linux and UNIX users.
 On Windows, mxODBC links against the Windows ODBC Driver Manager.
 Windows users can therefore use an Easysoft ODBC driver with mxODBC in the same way as any other ODBC driver.

-Marc-Andre Lemburg (author of mxODBC) has added a configuration section to mxODBC specifically for the Easysoft ODBC-ODBC Bridge (OOB).
-This is a significant help when building mxODBC against OOB.
+Marc-Andre Lemburg (author of mxODBC) has added a configuration section to mxODBC specifically for the Easysoft ODBC-ODBC Bridge.
+This is a significant help when building mxODBC against the ODBC-ODBC Bridge.
 However, for recent versions of mxODBC (3.0.0, 2+), we strongly recommend building mxODBC with unixODBC support.
-You must build mxODBC with unixODBC support to use mxODBC with Easysoft ODBC drivers other than the OOB client.
+You must build mxODBC with unixODBC support to use mxODBC with Easysoft ODBC drivers other than the ODBC-ODBC Bridge client.

 Follow the mxODBC installation instructions at the mxODBC web site.